Quality-guided UAV Surface Exploration for 3D Reconstruction: Problem Formulation

 \section{Problem Formulation}

 We consider an aerial robot equipped with a depth sensor with a limited Field-of-View (FoV) characterized by a maximum and minimum range $r_{max}$ and $r_{min}$, respectively.
 We assume access to a perfect localization system at all times in a reference frame that we will call the world frame.
-The robot's goal is to reconstruct the 3D surface of an unknown environment in the minimum time possible while achieving predefined quality requirements.
+The robot's goal is to reconstruct the 3D surface of an unknown environment in the minimum time possible while taking into account predefined quality objectives.
 The environment is initially unknown and we represent the scene as a triangular mesh \( \mathcal{M} = \{T, O\} \) built on a pointcloud with mesh vertices \( O = \{o_1, o_2, \ldots, o_{|O|} \} \) and a set of faces \( T = \{t_1, t_2, \ldots, t_{|T|}\} \), where \( t_i \in V \times V \times V \), following the definition in \cite{peng2019}.
 We call $Z$ the quality measure of the 3D reconstruction, based on the built map $M$, which will be later formally defined.
 Let $q \in SE(3)$ be the pose of the robot and $q_{0}$ its initial configuration. $q$ is defined by a position $s_q \, \in \, \mathbb{R}^{3}$ and orientation $\phi_q \, \in \, \mathbb{R}^{3}$.

-\textbf{Reconstruction problem:} Considering our UAV with initial configuration $q_0 \in Q$.
-The reconstruction problem asks to identify $S = ( \hat{Q}, \hat{P}_{\hat{Q}} )$, a set of poses and the corresponding collision-free paths which allow the agent to reach a predefined quality of reconstruction $Z^{*}$ in a minimum time.
-We call $M_S$ the map obtained with the corresponding poses and trajectory in the set $S$.
+\textbf{Reconstruction problem:} Considering our UAV with initial configuration $q_0 \in Q$, the reconstruction problem asks to identify $S = ( \hat{Q}, \hat{P}_{\hat{Q}} )$, a set of poses and the corresponding collision-free paths which allow the agent to reach a predefined quality of reconstruction $Z^{*}$ in a minimum time.

 The quality measure of the reconstruction and the corresponding minimum threshold can be tailored depending on the exact application and constraints of the problem.
 In this section, we will detail the design of our proposed $Z$ function.